ps-209/AutoFishing/README.md

 # AutoFishing
 AutoFishing for Stardew Valley

 After running the code, activate the window in Stardew Valley.
-Only works with the currently active window
+Only works with the currently active window not for background

 # Requirements
 module : mss, opencv-python, pynput, numpy, threading, time